 Playing apps on Android, iOS and Web, integrated into Google Home and uploading apps for Windows, OSX and Linux.
 There are also specific connectors to allow it to work with Sonos, Chromecast Audio and Chromecast.

 Google as a company needs little introduction being one of the world’s biggest tech companies and holding dominant positions in search, email, mobile operating systems.
-They’ve a number of media and cloud services perhaps most notably YouTube.
+They have a number of media and cloud services perhaps most notably YouTube.

 If you’re looking to stream your own music the free tier with it’s 50,000 free song storage is a no-brainer.
 Even if you don’t want to stream them it’s a great backup.